Nevenall/ghosting-the-edge/02 The Usual Suspects.md

 ### Face

 Poise is power and you exploit that hard.
-Some think charisma is antique or that being the Face is just about lying, but you know the true, most people fall for the presentation not the facts and, you're a master of presentation.
+Some think charisma is an antiquated concept and that being the Face is just about propegating lies, but you know the true, most people fall for the presentation not the facts and, you're a master of presentation.

-As the Face you may find yourself in the Dis negotiating territory rights between the Vampyre's and the Magogs, playing a duet on a thought harp for millions of virtual concert goes, or change raising at a High Street Market stall.
+As the Face you may find yourself negotiating territory rights between a couple of gangs like the Vampyres and the Magogs, playing a duet on a thought harp for millions of virtual concert goes, or change raising at a High Street Market stall.

 The face role contains a multitude of sinners: media personalities, cult leaders, grifters, politicians, artists, rock stars, even your garden variety gigolo.